Dołęga coat of arms: History

 This coat-of-arms appears in 1345, as the seal of Mysliborz, a Judge of Dobrzyn (Dobrzyń nad Wisłą).

 In a 1373 manuscript of Jan, the Bishop of Płock, the village of Łeg is first mentioned as a Dołęga Clan possession.

 It is surrounded by villages once owned by Dołęga Clan families.
 These are: Dabrowa, Dziedzice, Grabow, Gzino, Koskowo, Luzniewo, Mlice, Osiek, Ossowa, Zakrzewo, Zalesie, and others, owned respectively by the Dabrowski, Dziedzicki, Grabowski, Gzinski, Koskowski, Luzniewski, Mlicki, Osiecki, Ossowski, Zakrzewski, and Zaleski families etc. These villages and Płock are in the Masovian region of east Poland.

 In 1413 the Act of Horodlo Union the Dołęga crest was transferred to Lithuania.
 Many of the clan families emigrating at the beginning of the seventeenth century migrated to Lithuania.
 Some settled in the parish areas of Vilnius, given land and properties from Russians who were either killed or exiled.

 A court record of 1373 describes the war cry as "Do Langa".
 In records after 1400 the two words merge as "Dolanga," then more recently as Dołęga.
 "Do łęga" means "To Łeg!" and perhaps served as a rallying point in times of conflict, or for the local clan celebrations.

 Others say Dołęga means "To Bows" a cry to arms as the enemy approached.
 Another source says the word Dołęga in old Polish, meant potent - having great physical strength, forcefulness.

-The coat was born in Poland in King Boleslaw Krzywousty's (1102–1139) war against the Prussians.
+The coat was borne in Poland in King Boleslaw Krzywousty's (1102–1139) war against the Prussians.
 While defending a castle under siege, Polish knights ambushed the Prussian army.
 A knight named Dołęga shot the hoof of the Prussian army commander's horse with his crossbow so well that the Prussian commander was thrown from it.
 The Polish knights captured and executed him during the ambush.
 This inspired the Polish people to rise up and attack, and the Prussians were driven back by Polish sabers.
 Dołęga took an arrow in the appendix, but the battle was won.
 As a reward for his amazing shot, the King granted him a coat of arms after his name, Dołęga.
 The coat of arms he received depicts a raven wing, the heraldic symbol of loyalty and faith, and a horseshoe representing the horse hoof he shot.